jbadelson/covid_la/README.md

 * Public and private tests by parish in test_details.csv (Parish-level)
 * Age groups, median age, age range and sex of those who tested positve (Statewide) in case_demo.csv
 * Age groups of those who died (Statewide) in death_demo.csv
 * Number of hospital beds, ICUs and ventilators available, in use and total in each LDH Region (http://ldh.la.gov/index.cfm/page/2) in capacity.csv.
-I will backfill this file with previous days' data as time allows.
+(Note: Prior to LDH adding these statistics to their dashboard on 4/2/2020, capacity figures were reported somewhat sporatically.
+Data for previous days has been reconstructed as well as possible but may be missing data or include data that is not consistent with how LDH is currently counting resources.)

 Null fields in any file represent days in which that information was not made available.